Things to Do

 Driving/Touring — West Virginia is famous worldwide for its country roads, and we are surrounded by some of the most beautiful ones in the state.
 Popular drives include the Laneville Road to Dolly Sods, Route 72, Back Hollow Road and Route 33 to Seneca Rocks.
 The gravel Canaan Loop Road is also beautiful, but quite rugged where it meets Blackwater Falls State Park.
 It’s for expert four-wheel drivers only.

 Underground Caverns — Rainy days are great times to explore the fabulous Smoke Hole caverns, about a 40 minute drive.
 Smoke Hole is home to the world’s longest ribbon stalactite.
+South from Seneca Rocks, about 40 miles in the other direction, Seneca Caverns offers expert guided tours.

 Train Rides — The Potomac Eagle based in Romney (about an hour’s drive) offers three hour round-trip excursions and all day and special event excursions from May to November.
 Eagle sightings occur in over 90% of excursions.